 Our R&D efforts under the Merck collaboration are extensive and costly and are currently subject to reimbursement under our Merck collaboration during the current two-year extension up to the funding caps provided in our Collaboration Agreement.
 If our R&D expenses for product candidates subject to the Merck collaboration, including the clinical development of product candidates subject to the Merck collaboration through completion of proof-of-concept studies, exceed the funding caps provided in the Collaboration Agreement, which happened in the fiscal year ended December 31, 2020 and could happen in the future, we will be required to devote our own financial resources toward the development of such product candidates or, if we are unwilling or unable to do so, pause or suspend such development to remain within the funding caps.
 In addition, while we cannot predict whether or when Merck will elect to extend the research phase of the collaboration through March 16, 2024 or on what terms, or whether or when we will reach agreement with Merck on the terms of a modified collaboration generally, we expect that any modified collaboration would result in a level of annual research support from Merck during any extension of the current research phase after March 16, 2022 that is meaningfully lower than the annual research support Merck provided during the initial five-year term and is providing during the current two-year extension of the research phase.
 In this regard, we expect that under the terms of a modified collaboration, Merck will not provide research funding for certain of our product candidates.
-We also expect that if we are unable to reach agreement with Merck on modified terms, Merck will not the current research phase.
+We also expect that if we are unable to reach agreement with Merck on modified terms, Merck will not elect to extend the research phase of the collaboration and will decide not to proceed with certain of our product candidates after the end of the current research phase.
 In any event, we expect that our funding obligations with respect to the development of our current and potential future product candidates will substantially increase following March 16, 2022, the end of the current two-year extension of the research phase, regardless of whether we are able to reach agreement with Merck on modified terms.